Valley Spirit Taijiquan, Michael P. Garofalo, Red Bluff, California

 Discussing Chan Ssu Chin 9Kb.

 Eighteen Postures Silk Reeling for All Ti Chi Chuan.
 Instructional videotape by Shifu Jiang Jian-ye.
 71 minutes, VHS.
 Instruction and multiple demonstrations.
 Capital District Tai Chi and Kung Fun, Albany, New York.
 Website: Jiang's Tai Chi Videos.
 CDTKA, 1997.
-MGC.
+VSCL.

 Eight Section Brocade Qigong